 As I began to consider my choices and repented of my sins I commenced a new relationship with Jesus that changed my heart and my life.
 I realized Jesus loved me so much and that He would help me get on the right path.
 I had been on the ‘make money path’.
-I had achieved the six-figure salary I wanted.
-My boss said I had potential to become a Vice President and still I wasn’t happy.
-I wasn’t happy because I wasn’t in a relationship with Jesus!
+I had achieved the salary I wanted, but I wasn’t happy because I wasn’t in a relationship with Jesus!

 Ultimately I decided to leave the business world and take some time to recharge my life.
 God detached me from money, power and the career I was building and I began to study God’s Word in a quiet ‘exile’.
 After a few years of doing this in the silence of a new life I realized that I was healing and finding a peace I had never before known.
 I gave up my life and learned the meaning of Jesus’ Words “whoever loses their life for me will find it.”
 Matthew 16:25

 Jesus calls us to deny ourselves so He can have some room to work.
 If our lives are full of ‘pleasure pursuits’ how can God intervene to guide us and transform us.

 Jesus loves us much more than we can imagine and we should reflect on the depth of His love for us as we look upon Him on the Cross dying for our salvation.